Hesperian Health Guides

 When to take medicines

-"1 tablet every 6 hours" or "4 tablets a day" take 1 in the morning, 1 at midday, 1 in the late afternoon, and 1 at night.
+"4 tablets a day" take 1 early in the morning, 1 at midday, 1 in the late afternoon, and 1 late at night.

-This is because a medicine only works while it is in the body.
-After a certain length of time, it passes out of the body.
-The person must take it regularly throughout the day to keep enough medicine in her body.
+This is important because a medicine only works while it is in the body.
+After a certain length of time, it passes out of the body and more may be needed.
+Some medicines only need to be taken once, because once is enough.
+But many medicines need to be taken several times a day and for a certain number of days, to keep enough medicine in the body to cure the problem.
 And taking too much at once can cause poisoning.

 a row of four blank spaces under drawings of the sun rising, the sun fully risen, the sun setting, and the moon.